 Want more nature craft ideas?
 Why not create some pretty Nature Confetti Poppers with flower petals and toilet roll tubes?

-Please email me anytime at email@example.com if you have a question or would like to be updated on new blog posts by email
+Please email me anytime at firstname.lastname@example.org if you have a question, requests or comments

 I love post! – and I will always get back to you as soon as I can x x